 Where Are Vaccine Passports Leading?

 “Papers please.”
-These are perhaps the most un-American or un-British words in the English language.
+These are perhaps the most un-American and un-British words in the English language.
 The Western world has established and prided itself on love of individual freedom and limited governmental control.

 That time could be ending.
-In America and Britain, and around the world, governments are planning unprecedented surveillance and control on the pretext of combating covid-19.
+In America and Britain, and around the world, governments are planning an unprecedented level of surveillance and control, on the pretext of combating covid-19.

 This new surveillance society will require no rustling of papers.
-Governments are working on the most convenient system of identification and surveillance ever using smartphones and online tools.
+Governments are working on the most convenient system of ID and surveillance ever using smartphones and online tools.
 But the result is the same.
-New vaccine passports could soon mean the government can track your every move.
+New vaccine passports could soon mean that the government can track your every move.

 Here is what the daily routine of a vaccinated citizen might look like.

 In the morning, you leave for work.
-On your smartphone, you buy a train ticket to commute.
-The ticketing app checks your vaccine status, verifying when and where you were vaccinated, before allowing you to buy a ticket.
-You board one of the more convenient carriages.
-People unverified as vaccinated must wait in a line for the socially distant carriages, if they are allowed on the train at all.
+You buy a train ticket on your smartphone in order to commute.
+The ticketing app checks your vaccine status.
+It verifies when and where you were vaccinated and allows you to buy a ticket.
+You are allowed onto one of the more convenient carriages.
+Those who aren’t verified as vaccinated must wait in a long queue to use the socially distant carriages, if they are allowed on the train at all.

-You scan your security pass to get into work.
+Once you get to work, you scan your security pass to get into the building.
 Then you scan your covid vaccine app.
 Your employer only allows vaccinated staff in the office.
 No jab, no job.